ChloeSAPage/recipe-API/README.md

 pip install -r requirements.txt
 ```

-#### 3. Create a config file in the root directory and add your SQL details.
+#### 3. Edit the config.py file in the root directory and add your SQL details.

 > [!WARNING]
 > **The file should be formatted as such, with the appropriate details.
 Otherwise it will _not_ work**